He’s not the only ones dipping their toes in the nog pond this holiday season…

 It was a producer from The Second City Detroit.
 I’d just received a callback from a week-long audition to perform on the Mainstage.
-If anyone would have told me back in 1995 that this one call would begin a 14-year-long journey for me– from young 20-something performer to my current role, Director of Outreach & Diversity– I would have shook my head and said, “not me.”
+If anyone would have told me back in 1995 that this one call would begin a 14-year-long journey for me, from young 20-something performer to my current role, Director of Diversity & Inclusion, I would have shook my head and said, “not me.”
 365 days a year, I champion and advocate the work of diversity, promote inclusion, and bring real numbers to the current hot-button conversation about how improvisers of color are represented in the business.

 Here’s the black-and-white and every color in the rainbow truth:

 Diversity is always on speed dial; it calls everyone in the industry.
 When the phone rings, answer it– and do the work.

-Pass the Torch
+Pass The Torch

 One of my favorite ”passing the torch” stories comes from Angela V. Shelton, who would call herself “black” in every scene: “As a black woman, I believe…”